 Batman: Arkham Asylum

+Wait, what?
 I know, right?
 You wouldn’t think Warner Bros would do something like release a game without DRM, would you?
 You were kind of right, it WAS a mistake, but still, here we are!

 Arkham Asylum, precursor to excellent Arkham City (which HAS DRM, I guess it must have been an honest mistake), Arkham Asylum introduced the iconic combat system that so many games have since adopted and improved on (or simply shamelessly copied, but that’s just testament to its greatness).